manuel-serrano/fst-artifact/README.md

 - NuN-boxing
 - tagged pointers

-Performance are evaluated by executing benchmarks from the R7RS Scheme benchmark suite with each encoding, on each compiler.
+Performance is evaluated by executing benchmarks from the R7RS Scheme benchmark suite (https://ecraven.github.io/r7rs-benchmarks/) with each encoding, on each compiler.
 Execution time and memory allocations are measured.

-This artifact then generates figures for the profiled execution time, memory allocations, branch misprediction, and impact on garbage collection.
+This artifact then generates figures for the profiled execution time, memory allocation, branch misprediction, and impact on garbage collection.

 The most straightforward way to execute this artifact is using the provided VM, which contains a Debian QEMU image.
 QEMU is a hosted virtual machine monitor